mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/1 Low - David Bowie
  * 1st Listen: Very good
  * 2nd Listen: Very good/ Amazing
+ * 3rd Listen (3/16): Very good/ Incredible

 Only one single if any - Sound and Vision.
 Otherwise the album lives only as a whole - tracking Bowies progression from addiction to the next phase in his career.

+Upon 3rd listen, this album holds it's rank.
+Just an incredible amount of ideas and innovation on this album - forseeing the next three decades of music.